excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

 * Managed pipeline mode => Integrated

 #### Connection Strings
-The application assumes that the connectionString will be called LaunchpadDataContext and this setting will be inherited.
+The application assumes that the connectionString will be called VoyageDataContext and this setting will be inherited.
 This can be placed in the machine or a parent site configuration.

 Please note that the default IIS editor does not appear to add the required providerName attribute to the connectionString.
 As a result, it may be necessary to edit the web.config directly in order to add the attribute.
 Failure to do so will result in a 500 error.